wlillisdev/hangman/README.md

 # Deployment

-The site was created using Visual Studio Code in Gitpod and GitHub, and deployed to Heroku pages using the below process:
+The site was created using Gitpod and GitHub, and deployed to Heroku pages using the below process:

 Git Pod - Github
 1. Remove un-wanted import features in run.py file